atomicdata-dev/atomic-data-docs/src/interoperability/solid.md

 This makes it not yet usable for most applications.
 Here's a list of things missing in Atomic Data, with links to their open issues and links to their existing Solid counterpart.

-- No way yet to restrict access to reading content.
-Only for writing content with Commits.
-[WAC](https://github.com/solid/web-access-control-spec) in Solid.
 - No inbox or [notifications](https://www.w3.org/TR/ldn/) ([issue](https://github.com/ontola/atomic-data/issues/28))
 - No support from a big community, a well-funded business or the inventor of the world wide web.